-Low level disruption not only seriously affects the learning of the student disrupting the lesson but directly affects the learning of other students present and the teachers' ability to teach effectively.
+Low level disruption seriously affects the learning of the student disrupting the lesson, the learning of other students and the teacher's ability to teach effectively.

 Low level disruption or inappropriate behaviour can be identified in a variety of forms.
 Below are some examples of Low Level Disruption, however, this list is not exhaustive.